The most successful marketers have one thing in common.

-If you saw success with interactivity tactics in 2017, continue to use them in the new year.
+If you saw success with interactivity tactics, continue to use it as part of your marketing strategy.

 And if you haven’t tried them yet, it’s not too late to jump on board.

-Staying up to date with the latest marketing trends is a recipe for success.
+Staying current with the latest marketing trends is a recipe for success.